 About This Site

-What you are looking at is the newly rebuilt Cooking with Rockstars site, launched in 2020.
-The original site was offline for eight years, but thankfully, with the generous support of Jeffrey Zeldman and his Special Projects team at Automattic, the site has been completely redesigned and lives again, hosted by Pressable and powered by WordPress.
+What you are looking at is the new Cooking with Rockstars site design that rolled out in 2020 thanks to the generous support of Jeffrey Zeldman and his Special Projects team at Automattic.
+It is hosted by Pressable and powered by WordPress.

 - Concept: Jennifer Niederst Robbins